dynobase-icon

 37. Get around item size limit

 DynamoDB Items are limited to 400KB.
 If your entities are bigger than that, consider denormalizing and splitting them into multiple rows sharing the same partition key.
-A useful mental model is to think of partition key as a directory/folder and sort key as a file name.
+A useful mental model is to think of the partition key as a directory/folder and the sort key as a file name.
 Once you're in the correct folder, getting data from any file within that folder is pretty straightforward.

 38. Leverage sort keys flexibility